IBM/chopstix/docs/workflow.md

 ## Function profiling

 Once a `HOTFUNC` is has been selected.
 The next step is to know which particular invocation we want to trace and reproduce.
-This is not straighforward since hot functions tipically are executed multiple times and most of the time exhibit much different behaviors over time depending on the input parameters.
+This is not straightforward since hot functions typically are executed multiple times and most of the time exhibit much different behaviors over time depending on the input parameters.
 In such case, the question is: which particular invocation (or set of invocations) represent best the typical behavior of the function?

-First, we need to obtain the corresponding addreses in memory where the function starts and ends. i.e. the entry and exit points of the function.
+First, we need to obtain the corresponding addresses in memory where the function starts and ends. i.e. the entry and exit points of the function.
 One can do so manually, by inspecting the code but ChopStiX provides a helper script that facilitates the process:

     chop-marks BINARY HOTFUNC

-will return the addresses of the being/end points for the funciton.
+will return the addresses of the being/end points for the function.
 From now on, we call them `HOTFUNC_MARKS`.
 This information is going to be used for profiling the function in the next step as well as for tracing the selected invocation in the tracing step.